-Advancement to Candidacy
+Advancement to Candidacy:

-At least one semester prior to when the student plans to complete the unit requirements, he or she must file an "Application for Advancement to Candidacy".
-The Master of Science in Health Sciences degree is awarded following satisfactory completion of all coursework, including thesis/special project.
-Names of candidates for graduation are presented to the Student Academic Progress Committee the Dean of Allied Health Professions, and to the Western University of Health sciences faculty for approval.
+No later than one semester prior to when the student plans to complete the unit requirements for the degree, he or she must file an "Application for Advancement to Candidacy".
+The Master of Science in Health Sciences degree is awarded following satisfactory completion of all degree requirements.
+Names of candidates for graduation are presented to the Student Academic Progress Committee, the Dean of The College of Allied Health Professions, and to the Western University of Health Sciences faculty for approval.

-Final Integrative Exercise
+Final Integrative Exercises